SlimJallouli/STM32_FleetProvisioning/README.md

 ### 4.7.
 Upload the private key on to STM32
 - open `claim-certs\private-key.pem` on text editor

-- construct the command as following and then se serial terminal to send it to STM32
+- construct the command as following and then use serial terminal to send it to STM32
 ```
 pki import key fleetprov_claim_key
 -----BEGIN EC PRIVATE KEY-----